defenseunicorns/kubernetes-fluent-client/README.md

 ### Community

-To join our channel go to [Kubernetes Slack](https://communityinviter.com/apps/kubernetes/community) and join #pepr.
+To chat with other users & see some examples of the fluent client in active use, go to [Kubernetes Slack](https://communityinviter.com/apps/kubernetes/community) and join `#pepr` channel.